Dos and Don’ts to Achieve Financial Freedom!

 If you save what is left at the end of a month, there may be nothing left to save.
 When you get paid, calculate your future expenses for the month.
 Rent, utilities, mortgage, food, etc. Decide on the amount of money you can easily put aside and don’t count on this money unless there is an emergency.
 Save as much as it’s comfortable for you.

 Maybe you’ll need to analyze your spending behavior and refuse buying some stuff that doesn’t contribute to your future.
-Do you want to be healthy, happy, wealthy, financially independent and secure, enjoy freedom in ten years or do you want to be at the same place you are now in ten years?
+Do you want to be healthy, happy, wealthy, financially independent and safe, enjoy freedom in ten years or do you want to be at the same place you are now in ten years?
 If you want to progress, you need to take action.

 Saving on comfort, health, and security for the sake of saving